Snowfighter/Checkio-Solutions/README.md

 Someone once wrote that if you get into regex, you'll always try to use it.
 This happened to me today. `String` has a `replace` method, how could I forget it ?
 Instead I have use the regex again.
 ### First Word
 For som reason I have not read the task correctly and made a humongous regex for extracting words even if we have numbers in the string.
 Apparently, no numbers were in the test cases.
 Another thing that I've learned is this elegant approach: `[x, ' '][x in '.,']`, where the first pair of square brackets is a list and the second will result either in `[True]` or `[False]`, and boolean being a subclass of int will transform into the following `[1]` or `[0]`.
+### Checnging Direction
+Could find an elegany solution.
+My concept was in finding the diferences between the neighboring numbers and stripping zeroes from bothe sides as that means equal trailing numbers.
 ### All The Same
 Should have remebered that `set` removes duplicates and works with the empty lists.
 Also checking equlity of the original list and the reversed one is a really nice solution.
 The question that bugs my mind is why `map` works when we address to the empty list by index:
 ```